-10.1.2 Driveways

-Stampcrete and plain concrete driveways are not permitted.
-If using coloured concrete, it must be coloured through.
+- 10.1.2 Driveways Stampcrete and plain concrete driveways are not permitted.
+Colour pigment only.
 Driveways must be completed before home is occupied.

 10.1.3 A planting bed of a minimum distance of 300mm must be retained between the driveway and the adjoining property.